Skip navigation

 A successful air conditioning installation involves a series of carefully coordinated steps, each designed to ensure your new system delivers optimal cooling capacity, energy efficiency, and long-term reliability.
 Here’s what you can expect during the installation process:

-- Connecting refrigerant lines: Refrigerant lines are carefully routed and connected between the outdoor unit and the indoor evaporator coil.
-Licensed technicians ensure all connections are secure and leak-free, which is vital for maintaining the system’s cooling capacity and energy efficiency.
+4. Connecting refrigerant lines: Refrigerant lines are carefully routed and connected between the outdoor unit and the indoor evaporator coil.
+Technicians properly fit and braze the copper line set to the service valves, ensuring all connections are secure and leak-free, which is vital for maintaining the system’s cooling capacity and energy efficiency.

-- Installing the indoor evaporator coil: The evaporator coil is installed inside your home, often requiring modifications to the supply plenum to accommodate the new coil.
+5. Installing the indoor evaporator coil: The new evaporator coil is installed inside your home, often requiring modifications to the supply plenum to accommodate the new coil.
+It is important to ensure proper preparation and compatibility with the existing system for efficient operation and to avoid damage.
+When using a cased coil, the insulated cabinet with removable panels provides better protection and allows for easier access during installation and future maintenance.
 This component is responsible for absorbing heat from the indoor air, making it a key part of the cooling process.

 By following this detailed installation process and working with experienced, licensed technicians, you can be confident that your air conditioning unit will be installed to the highest standards.
 A properly installed system not only maximizes comfort and energy savings but also extends the lifespan of your investment, providing reliable cooling for years to come.